 Let’s belabor this for a minute.
 If you hear that 80% of self-declared white evangelical voters were solid for Trump—well, yes, polls do show this.
-But it is crucial to understand how this is 80% of a 100% that is a moving target—a baseline that is aging in ways alarming to insiders and leaking adherents at a growing rate.
+But it is crucial to understand how this is 80% of a 100% that is a moving target—a baseline that is aging in ways that are alarming to leaders on the right and leaking adherents at a growing rate.

-The word “white” in “white evangelical” is equally important.
-Twitter-sized punditry often uses high-end estimates of “evangelical” numbers or power, conflates this with rigidly conservative white evangelicals, and—poof!—makes both evangelicals of color (Asian, Latinx, and black) and liberalizing white evangelicals disappear.
-But if we started from those groups, and then added the less rigid—“never-Trump” style—evangelical conservatives, together they are likely a majority of evangelicals.
-It is true that a hard right-wing remains the single biggest fraction, and also that some of the never-Trumpers would probably break for Pence.
-Still the situation is very far from being so monolithic that differences don’t matter.
+The word “white” with “evangelical” is equally important.
+Twitter-sized punditry often uses high-end estimates of “evangelical” power, conflates this with rigidly conservative white evangelicals, and—poof!—makes both evangelicals of color (Asian, Latinx, and black) and liberalizing white evangelicals disappear.
+Meanwhile, if we started from these latter groups, then added the less rigid (“never-Trump”) types of evangelical conservatives, together this cohort includes the majority of evangelicals.
+Yes, everyone knows that gradations the hard right remains the single biggest fraction, and also that some of the never-Trumpers would break for Pence.
+Still the situation is very far from being so monolithic that such variations don’t matter.

-The Melting Glacier of White Evangelicals (Holding Steady at 80% Cold!)
+The Melting Glacier of White Evangelicals (Yes, Still Very Cold!)

 More pointedly, the well-known “80% for Trump” datum that Posner uses to argue that nothing can change is a public relations disaster for the future of evangelicalism as a brand.
-The longer this number holds steady, and the higher it goes, the worse for the brand because it drives people (especially youth) away in high numbers.
+The longer this number holds steady, the worse for the brand because it drives people (especially youth) away.
 80% of a small and reviled group is not a long-term win.
-In this context, we should understand CT’s editorial as an effort at damage control.
+In this context, we can see CT’s editorial as an try at damage control.

 No one should imagine CT’s move as a small new crack that will be easy to repair.
-Think of it as a small widening in one of several longstanding cracks—some of which are already calving off chunks of a shrinking glacier.
-Who cares if the ice in the water doesn’t show up when we measure a 20% fraction of the remaining glacier?
+Think of it as further evidence of widening in one of several longstanding cracks—some of which are already calving off chunks of a shrinking glacier.
+Who cares if the ice in the water doesn’t show up when we measure the 20% fraction of the remaining glacier?
 The key issue is how and why the glacier is melting.

-Importantly, such glacier imagery does not imply that all this calving ice is melting into a category of “secular nones.”
-Part of it surely is—and far too much media discourse assumes that most of it is—but in fact it is very important to approach this issue case by case (“drop by drop”?) and measure the results using categories for which religious liberal and leftist discourse is legible.
+Importantly, such glacier imagery does not imply that all the calving ice is melting into a category of “secular nones.”
+Part of it surely is—and much media discourse assumes that most of it is—but in fact it is crucial to approach this issue “drop by drop” and measure the results using a system in which the categories of religious liberal or religious left are legible alongside “none.”
 But that’s a longer discussion for another day.

 Deja Vu: Can We Learn from the Past?